PYNQ Command Line Interface¶

 pynq get-notebooks all

-You can also choose to get only a number of selected notebooks by typing the name of the notebooks you want
+You can also chose to get only a number of selected notebooks by typing the name of the notebooks you want

 pynq get-notebooks nb1 [nb2 ...]